WeaseyP/Skald/Scope/PLAN.md

         Implement "Save" and "Load" menu items that use Electron's dialogs to read/write the graph's JSON state to a file.

+Phase 6: Advanced Sound Design & Dynamic Control (Current Phase)

+    Goal: Expand the node library to create more expressive sounds and allow them to be controlled dynamically by an external application or game engine.

+    Task 1: Implement ADSR Envelope Node: Create an Attack, Decay, Sustain, Release (ADSR) envelope generator to control the volume of a sound over time.

+    Task 2: Implement Noise Generator Node: Add a white/pink noise generator as a fundamental building block for synthesizing percussive sounds and effects.

+    Task 3: Implement Additional Oscillator Types: Add Triangle and Square waves to the Oscillator node.

+    Task 4: Implement a Polyphonic Instrument Wrapper: Design a meta-node or concept where a user can save a node graph as a playable "Instrument" capable of polyphony.

+    Task 5: Implement Parameter Exposure API: Create the functionality to expose node parameters to the generated Odin code's top-level API for real-time control.

+        Update the UI to allow users to mark specific parameters (e.g., frequency, filter cutoff) for exposure.

+        Update the JSON contract to include an array of exposed parameter keys.

+        Update the Odin codegen to create public fields in the AudioProcessor struct and generate set_...(value) functions for each exposed parameter.

-    Phase 6: Advanced Sound Design (Current Phase)
+    Phase 6: Advanced Sound Design & Dynamic Control (Current Phase)

-        Goal: Expand the node library to enable the creation of more expressive and complex sounds, such as drum hits, piano keys, or sound effects.
+    Goal: Expand the node library to create more expressive sounds and allow them to be controlled dynamically by an external application or game engine.

-        Task 1: Implement ADSR Envelope Node: Create an Amplitude, Attack, Decay, Sustain, Release (ADSR) envelope generator to control the volume of a sound over time.
-This is critical for creating percussive sounds and instrument notes.
+    Task 1: Implement ADSR Envelope Node: Create an Attack, Decay, Sustain, Release (ADSR) envelope generator to control the volume of a sound over time.

-        Task 2: Implement Noise Generator Node: Add a white/pink noise generator, a fundamental building block for synthesizing drum sounds (like hi-hats and snares) and various sound effects.
+    Task 2: Implement Noise Generator Node: Add a white/pink noise generator as a fundamental building block for synthesizing percussive sounds and effects.

-        Task 3: Implement Additional Oscillator Types: Add more waveform options to the Oscillator node (e.g., Triangle, Square).
+    Task 3: Implement Additional Oscillator Types: Add Triangle and Square waves to the Oscillator node.

-        Task 4: Implement a Polyphonic Instrument Wrapper: Design a meta-node or a new UI concept where a user can save a complete node graph as an "Instrument."
-This instrument can then be used polyphonically (playing multiple notes at once), which is essential for chords.
+    Task 4: Implement a Polyphonic Instrument Wrapper: Design a meta-node or concept where a user can save a node graph as a playable "Instrument" capable of polyphony.

+    Task 5: Implement Parameter Exposure API: Create the functionality to expose node parameters to the generated Odin code's top-level API for real-time control.

+        Update the UI to allow users to mark specific parameters (e.g., frequency, filter cutoff) for exposure.

+        Update the JSON contract to include an array of exposed parameter keys.

+        Update the Odin codegen to create public fields in the AudioProcessor struct and generate set_...(value) functions for each exposed parameter.

+    Phase 7: Node Editor Polish

+        Goal: Improve the core user experience of the node graph editor with essential workflow enhancements.

+        Task 1: Implement Multi-Select: Add and verify support for marquee (click-and-drag) selection and shift-click selection of multiple nodes and edges.

+        Task 2: Implement Multi-Delete: Implement the logic to delete all selected items when the user presses the Delete or Backspace key.

+    Phase 8 (NEW): Future Capabilities

+        Goal: Substantially expand Skald's creative potential by introducing advanced modulation, effects, and synthesis methods.
+(These are post-MVP goals).

+        Task 1: Add Advanced Modulation Sources:

+            Implement an LFO (Low-Frequency Oscillator) node for vibrato, tremolo, and other cyclical modulations.

+            Implement a Random / Sample & Hold node for generating non-repeating variations and "computery" effects.

+        Task 2: Add Core Audio Effects:

+            Implement a Delay/Echo node.

+            Implement a Reverb node for spatial simulation.

+            Implement a Distortion/Overdrive node for adding harmonic warmth and grit.

+        Task 3: Add Utility & Logic Nodes:

+            Implement a Mixer node to combine multiple audio signals.

+            Implement a Panner node for stereo field positioning.

+        Task 4: Add Workflow Enhancements:

+            Implement Groups/Containers to allow users to collapse complex patches into reusable sub-graphs.

+        Task 5: Add Advanced Synthesis Methods:

+            Implement an FM Operator node to enable Frequency Modulation synthesis.

+            Implement a Wavetable Oscillator node for complex, evolving tones.

-    Phase 7: Beat Sequencer
+    Phase 9: Beat Sequencer

-        Goal: Allow users to arrange their created sounds (instruments) into a looping musical pattern.
+        Goal: Allow users to arrange their created instruments into a looping musical pattern.

-        Task 1: Design Sequencer UI Panel: Create a new UI view, separate from the node editor, that features a step-sequencer grid.
+        Task 1: Design Sequencer UI Panel: Create a new UI view featuring a step-sequencer grid.

-        Task 2: Implement Transport and BPM Controls: Add UI elements for setting Beats Per Minute (BPM), a global play/stop button for the sequence, and a loop toggle.
+        Task 2: Implement Transport and BPM Controls: Add UI for setting Beats Per Minute (BPM) and global play/stop controls.

-        Task 3: Create a "Sound Library" Panel: Implement a panel where users can see all the "Instruments" they have created and saved.
-They can select an instrument to draw notes on the sequencer grid.
+        Task 3: Create a "Sound Library" Panel: Implement a panel where users can manage their saved Instruments.

-        Task 4: Implement Grid Logic: The grid will allow users to place notes for their selected sound at different time intervals (beats).
-The Web Audio API will be used to schedule the playback of these sounds with precise timing based on the BPM.
+        Task 4: Implement Grid Logic: The grid will allow users to place notes for their selected sound at different time intervals.

+    Phase 10: Integration Kit & Offline Export

+        Goal: Refine the existing test harness into a polished "Integration Kit" to make using the generated code seamless and add a direct-to-file export option for creating static assets.

+        Task 1: Refactor Test Harness: Clean up and rename the existing tester directory and its contents to serve as a clear, minimal starter kit.

+        Task 2: Create Integration Guide: Write a simple README.md in the integration kit's directory explaining how to use the generated audio.odin file in a new project.

+        Task 3: Implement WAV Export: Enhance the Odin backend with command-line flags (e.g., --output sound.wav) to run in an offline mode.

+        Task 4: Add Export Button to UI: Create an "Export to .wav" button in the frontend that invokes the backend with the new flags.

-    Final Phase: Web Application Deployment (Future Goal)
+    Phase 11: Web Application Deployment (Future Goal)

         Task 1: Server Scaffolding: Create a Node.js/Express.js server.

-        Task 2: API Endpoint: Create a /api/generate endpoint that accepts the graph JSON in its request body.
+        Task 2: API Endpoint: Create a /api/generate endpoint.

-        Task 3: CLI Wrapper: The endpoint handler will invoke the pre-compiled Linux binary of skald_codegen, pass the request body to it, and return the generated code in the API response.
+        Task 3: CLI Wrapper: The endpoint handler will invoke the pre-compiled Linux binary of skald_codegen.

-        Task 4: Authentication: Implement a user authentication layer to protect the API and user projects.
+        Task 4: Authentication: Implement a user authentication layer.

-        Task 5: Deployment Strategy: Define a Dockerfile that bundles the Node.js server, the static React build artifacts, and the compiled Odin CLI binary.
+        Task 5: Deployment Strategy: Define a Dockerfile for deployment.

 6. Storyboard